appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/manage-pools.md

 You can not define or select specific self-hosted runner in a pool.
 When a build job enters queue, it will be selected by any of the runner in that pool.
 So, as a best practice, try to organize your pool homogeneously.

 Pools should have runners which have similar tools and capabilities.
-Machine architecture (arm64, x86_64) can also be taken into account when orgnizing self-hosted pools.
+Machine architecture (arm64, x86_64) can also be taken into account when organizing self-hosted pools.

 :::